 WHAT MAKES THIS WINE UNIQUE?

 100% Alvarinho.
-Sustainably grown vines (small plots called Jardins) planted from 1910-2005 in granite soil at 20-250 m (68-820 ft) elevation.
+Sustainably grown vines (small plots called jardins) planted from 1910-2005 in granite soil at 20-250 m (68-820 ft) elevation.

-This is a young, fresh white wine with the characteristic bright acidity and aromas of peach and grapefruit.
+This is a fresh white wine with the characteristic bright acidity and aromas of peach and grapefruit.
 At only 12.5 % alcohol, Nortico is light and delicate, lovely as a "porch-sipping wine" to drink on its own.
 Have it simply with corn bread and butter like country folks do in Portugal.
 Also a terrific seafood wine, particularly with salty, fattier dishes like fish tacos or broiled oysters.
-Recommended serving temperature is 50F (10C) so the citrus and fruit aromas are well present.
+Recommended serving temperature is 50F (10C) so the citrus and fruit aromas are still present.

 VINIFICATION AND AGEING: